bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/mempool-ancestors-and-descendants.md

 Speaker 0: 00:18:05

 Yeah.
-And someone asked me a very good question of like, oh, why don't we look at the transaction candidates in order of their fee rate?
+And someone asked me a very good question of like, ''why don't we look at the transaction candidates in order of their fee rate?''
 And the answer to that is, well, you don't know the fee rate until you have all of the information.
 So in Bitcoin transactions, you don't include the amount in the inputs.
 You only include the amount in the outputs.